-Pilates is one of the best ways to increase muscle strength and tone, improve flexibility, and it can even be an effective rehabilitation component for people who are recovering from joint and spinal injuries.
+Pilates is one of the best ways to get strong, fit and flexible.
+It can even be an effective rehabilitation component for people who are recovering from joint and spinal injuries.
 With your own body weight and a few different types of Pilates equipment, you can be well on your way to experiencing the benefits of this type of exercise for yourself.
-Here at CORE10 Pilates in Omaha, our skilled and talented trainers would love to be a part of your journey.
-Call us at 402-915-3022 for a class schedule, or book your class online now!
+CORE10 Pilates in Omaha specializes in helping people get strong fit and flexible.
+Core10 has 50 weekly classes that include Beginners classes and all-levels Full Body classes.
+Check out the schedule online HERE.
 In the meantime, check out a few commonly used pieces of equipment below.

 Types of Pilates Equipment

-- Pilates Reformer.
-Offers a smooth, low-impact exercise session thanks to its light, medium, and hard resistance features.
-The wide foot base slides up and down the machine’s frame, and the Reformer features an adjustable footbar, gearbar, and straps with handles on them to enhance the intensity of your workout.
+- Pilates Reformer: Offers a smooth, low-impact exercise session thanks to its light, medium, and heavy resistance features.
+The carriage of the reformer slides up and down the machine’s frame, and the Reformer features an adjustable footbar, and straps with handles on them to enhance the intensity of your workout.

-- Pilates Chair.
-A much smaller type of Pilates equipment, the chair consists of a sturdy base that includes handlebars and spring-loaded foot pedals.
-Although it doesn’t offer the wide assortment of exercises that larger machines do, the chair is an excellent piece of equipment to have at home for your own personal sessions.
+- Pilates Chair: A much smaller type of Pilates equipment, the chair consists of a sturdy base that includes handlebars and spring-loaded foot pedals.
+Core10 Pilates prefers to set the chairs between tower poles so users have a better grip of poles to help balance as needed.
+Although the chair may not have the wide assortment of exercises that reformers and tower do, the chair does have some incredibly fun and challenging moves that can only be done on this piece of equipment.

 In addition to various machines, there are several types of accessories that are designed to complement a Pilates workout.

 In the absence of a machine, you’ll need a mat if you are practicing Pilates on the floor.
-Typically made from foam or vinyl, these mats are similar to yoga mats, but they are usually thicker to offer more comfort and protection.
+Typically made from foam or vinyl, these mats are similar to yoga mats, but they are usually thicker to offer more comfort and protection from hard floors.

 Pilates Magic Circle